Faz o L: By non-supporters of Lula government

 The slogan "faz o L" used during the successful electoral campaign of Lula's Workers' Party in 2022 has been appropriated by disinformation campaigns falsely attributing actions of previous governments to Lula's second presidency.
 These campaigns use neologisms like fazueli, fazuele, fazoele, and fazoeli, and focus on issues such as new taxes, reduction of social benefits, and changes in labor laws.

 For instance, an image that became viral in March 2023 of a gas station banner claiming that the rising fuel prices are due to taxes from Lula government and asking those who did the L to complain to the Workers' Party is false.
 The image, which was digitally altered, was actually from 2015 and originally stated that customers should complain to Dilma about the price increase.
 The photo was taken at a gas station in Ponta Grossa, Paraná, and the fact was caused by tax increases announced by the then Minister of Finance, Joaquim Levy.
 The goal of the post, shared by Eduardo Bolsonaro and others, was to blame PT for the fuel price increase due to recent government tax changes.
 This content had broad reach on social media.
 On Twitter, one post showing the image had 556,000 views, 28.9 thousand likes, and 4.7 thousand retweets.

-On March 18, 2023, the national PT party presented a criminal complaint against the mayor of Divinópolis, Gleidson Azevedo (PSC), after the municipal executive linked President Luiz Inácio Lula da Silva to a supposed increase in homicides in the city.
+On March 18, 2023, the Workers' Party presented a criminal complaint against the mayor of Divinópolis, Gleidson Azevedo (PSC), after the municipal executive linked President Luiz Inácio Lula da Silva to a supposed increase in homicides in the city.
 In an interview with the Gatilho Podcast on March 9, Azevedo was asked about an increase in crime rates in Divinópolis, and replied "Faz o L." The criminal complaint lists three crimes allegedly committed by Azevedo in his statement—slander, insult, and dereliction of duty in relation to combating crime in the municipality.

 In contrast to its use by opponents of Lula da Silva's government, other politicians have cited the phrase against a third camp.
 One example is João Amoêdo, a Brazilian businessman and founder of the libertarian right-wing political party Novo, who caused a stir when he publicly declared his support for then-candidate Luiz Inácio Lula da Silva.
 In 2022, after the presidential election, he stated with a smile on his face, "They ask me to do the L, but I am not going to do the L. I wanted to remove the B [for Bolsonaro], and the mission was accomplished."

 A false arrest warrant against Superior Electoral Court president and Supreme Federal Court justice Alexandre de Moraes inserted into the Brazilian national prison database in January 2023, instead of ending with publique-se e intime-se ("be published and be notified") as is customary, contained the mocking phrase publique-se, intime-se e faz o L ("be published, be notified, and do the L").
 Hacker Walter Delgatti Neto was arrested and charged with creating the false arrest warrant; he claims the idea came from Deputy Carla Zambelli.